 Any space where prospects have to wait for a period of time is the ideal location for your sign.

-2. Where They Can See
+2. Where People Can See

 If you know, right now, where the natural gathering point of your customers is, high five to you.
 However, if you install your interactive digital sign and it’s high up in a tree and out of the consumer’s sightline, I’m taking my high-five back.